T-miracle/kotlin-docs-cn/docs/topics/jvm/jvm-spring-boot-add-db-support.md

     }
     ```

-    > The `.query()` function that is used to fetch the message by its id is a [Kotlin extension function](extensions.md#扩展函数) provided by the Spring Framework and requires an additional import as in the code above.
+    > The `.query()` function that is used to fetch the message by its id is a [Kotlin extension function](extensions.md#extension-functions)
+    > provided by the Spring Framework.
+It requires an additional import `import org.springframework.jdbc.core.query` as demonstrated in the code above.
     >
-    {style="note"}
+    {type="warning"}

 2. Add the new `index(...)` function with the `id` parameter to the `MessageController` class: